katlumV/Eng_notes/README.md

 # Eng_notes
-A compilation of my junior &amp; senior year
+A compilation of my junior &amp; senior year eng notes, please use as needed